karensplam/enjoy-a-day-off/README.md

 I am a part-time student studying Diploma of Websites Development (ICT50615) at Ultimo TAFE.
 Initially I am doing this project as a school assignment, purpose will be just for help improving the community.

-•	How will you give us assurance that you can launch your solution to the public by March 30, 2022? * My TAFE assignment is due late November 2021 so a prototype must be built by then.
-My TAFE teacher promised to provide ongoing support even after the course finish.
+•	How will you give us assurance that you can launch your solution to the public by March 30, 2022? * My TAFE assignment is due late November 2021 so a prototype must be built by then, with 3 other team members from same course.
+Asked My TAFE teacher and Current Work Manager(Also a Web Developer worked together for 8 years) to provide ongoing support even after the course finish.

 •	Following the successful implementation of your solution, what data and insights can you share with TfNSW that can be used for analysis and future planning? *
 - Users habit (click/faourites/check-in) of the POI